Catholic teachings on salvation

 For some, the most important way to achieve salvation is through doing good works, such as giving to charity.
 However, other Christians focus on worship and faith.
 Most Christians believe that people can achieve salvation by following God’s law, which is found in the Bible.

-You might be interested: Catholic church in toronto
+You might be interested: Catholic college in san diego

 Are Catholic sacraments necessary for salvation?